 In 1998, all of the e-mail talk and Starbucks visits in this movie probably seemed very modern!

-In this shot you get a glimpse of the great woodwork in the hall, and the trim around the doors:
+Note the great woodwork in the hall and detailed trim around the doors:

 The Shop Around the Corner